 The layout of the school is such that we need to be particularly vigilant about security and the safety of our children and staff.
 Every adult who enters school needs to be signed in by the school office.
 This is to check their identification and to ensure we maintain rigorous safeguarding procedures.

-Our school day starts 8:55am.
+Our school day starts 8:45am for KS1 and 8:30am for KS2.

 Foundation Stage